stormpath/express-stormpath/docs/product.rst

 Working With Custom User Data
 -----------------------------

-In addition to managing basic user fields, Stomrpath also allows you to store up to 10MB of JSON information with each user account!
+In addition to managing basic user fields, Stormpath also allows you to store up to 10MB of JSON information with each user account!

 Instead of defining a database table for users, and another database table for